DeepSeek V3.2 vs Xiaomi MiMo-V2.5-Pro

 The capability footprint differs most on function calling: Xiaomi MiMo-V2.5-Pro, tool use: Xiaomi MiMo-V2.5-Pro, and code execution: DeepSeek V3.2.
 Both models share structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, DeepSeek V3.2 lists $0.26/1M input and $0.42/1M output tokens, while Xiaomi MiMo-V2.5-Pro lists $1/1M input and $3/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts DeepSeek V3.2 lower by about $1.29 per million blended tokens.
-Availability is 4 providers versus 1, so concentration risk also matters.
+For cost, DeepSeek V3.2 lists $0.25/1M input and $0.38/1M output tokens on the cheapest tracked provider, while Xiaomi MiMo-V2.5-Pro lists $0.43/1M input and $0.87/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts DeepSeek V3.2 lower by about $0.28 per million blended tokens.
+Availability is 7 providers versus 3, so concentration risk also matters.

 Choose DeepSeek V3.2 when coding workflow support, lower input-token cost, and broader provider choice are central to the workload.
 Choose Xiaomi MiMo-V2.5-Pro when coding workflow support and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ